Boston

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Boston, MA

-There are no specific laws on ash scattering in Massachusetts, much like many other states in the US.
-Cremated remains are basically sterile, organic matter and therefore of no harm to the environment.
-Common sense should prevail and you should follow guidelines for the scattering of ashes as we have outlined in our ash scattering section.
+Like many other US states, Massachusetts does not have specific laws on ash scattering.
+Cremated remains are sterile organic matter and do not harm the environment.
+Common sense should prevail, and you should follow guidelines for the scattering of ashes, as outlined in our ash scattering section.

-If you wish to scatter ashes off Cape Cod, in Nantucket Sound or at sea, you need to observe Environmental Protection Agency (EPA) guidelines.
+If you wish to scatter ashes off Cape Cod, in Nantucket Sound, or at sea, you must observe Environmental Protection Agency (EPA) guidelines.
 This requires that remains be scattered 3 miles off the coast.
-Massachusetts is in region 1 of the EPA and the New England department can be contacted on (888) 372-7341.
+Massachusetts is in Region 1 of the EPA, and the New England department can be contacted at (888) 372-7341.

 I want to pre-plan a simple cremation.
 What is the best way to set up a cremation plan in Boston?

 You can make pre-arrangements with a funeral home and/or crematory.
 The terms and payment plans may differ depending on your requirements and age.
-And whether you make payment in full at the time of purchasing your pre-need plan, or opt to arrange a payment plan.
+You can also choose to make payment in full at the time of purchasing your pre-need plan or arrange a payment plan.

 Arranging a green burial in Boston

-In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported an increase in interest in green burial from families.
-At present, families typically have 2 options – traditional burial or cremation.
-However, a ‘natural’ green burial is less expensive than a traditional burial, and more environmentally-friendly than a cremation.
+In a recent survey, The National Funeral Directors Association discovered that 72% of funeral homes reported increased families’ interest in green burial.
+At present, families typically have two options: traditional burial or cremation.
+However, a ‘natural’ green burial is less expensive than a traditional burial and more environmentally friendly than a cremation.
 Typically, a green funeral will cost between $3,000 and $5,000.

 There are currently around 17 cemeteries offering green burial options in Massachusetts.
-Details can be found on our Green Burials Directory
+Details are available on our Green Burials Directory.

 Can I arrange a no-cost cremation in Boston?

 Yes, you can bequeath your body to science in the state of Massachusetts.
-This means your body is used for medical research and anatomy teaching.
-There are four educational institutions in Massachusetts that offer a body donation program.
-The requirements for donation differ for each school, so you will need to check with the institution directly.
+This means your body will be used for medical research and anatomy teaching.
+Four educational institutions in Massachusetts offer a body donation program.
+The donation requirements differ for each school, so you will need to check with the institution directly.

 For more information on whole body donation, visit our page on Body Donation.